MaxenceGiraud/ucb-nonstationary/README.md

 # On Upper-Confidence Bound Policies for Non-Stationary Bandit Problems

 Implementation of the paper by Aurélien Garivier and Eric Moulines, On Upper-Confidence Bound Policies for Non-Stationary Bandit Problems [1].
+We also try some variants of the algorithms and compare them together.

+Our experiments with the different algorithms are compiled in the notebook [experiements.ipynb](./experiments.ipynb)/

 ## Installation
 To install simply clone the project :